In this Best ETFs Australia

 MVW does charge a higher management fee than most market-cap-weighted Australian share ETFs, but after fees, MVW returned 10.44% per year over the five years to 31st December 2020 compared to 8.54% per year from STW.
 2021 might be the year to rethink how you invest in Australian equities, and MVW could be the way to do it.

-So, those are my top 10 ASX ETFs for 2021 (click the links for the full reports):
+So, those are my top 10 ASX ETFs in Australia (click the links for the full reports):

-Whether you’re new to investing or an experienced investor looking to expand your portfolio, I hope this list has given you some ideas on where to look in 2021.
+Whether you’re new to investing or an experienced investor looking to expand your portfolio, I hope this list has given you some ideas on where to look.